jindal013/jaxformer-website-v2/_pages/tokenization.md

 ### Core concepts

-Tokenization is a CPU-bound task, which makes Python’s normal threading ineffective because of the [Global Interpreter Lock (GIL)](https://en.wikipedia.org/wiki/Global_interpreter_lock).
-GIL makes it so that only one thread can execute Python bytecode at a time.
+Tokenization is a CPU-bound task, which makes Python’s normal threading ineffective because of the [Global Interpreter Lock (GIL)](https://en.wikipedia.org/wiki/Global_interpreter_lock).<d-footnote>Note: Starting in Python 3.13, this limitation has been lifted via an experimental free-threaded build that disables the GIL.</d-footnote> GIL makes it so that only one thread can execute Python bytecode at a time.
 For I/O tasks or API requests, threading is fine, but for heavy computation it gives almost no speedup as it provides concurrency and not true parallelism.

 {% include figure.liquid path="assets/img/tokenization/2.png" class="img-fluid" caption="Multiprocessing uses separate processes whereas threading handles concurrency (<a href='https://datanoon.com/blog/multiprocessing_in_python/'>source</a>)" %}